TheBillCollector96/eTalente-RestFullAPI/README.md

-# Assessment Project - Katlego Mtileni
+# Assessment Project - Katlego Mtileni - eTalente Spring Boot RestFull API

-This is a Spring Boot application developed for an assessment project.
-The project demonstrates a RESTful API built using modern Java practices, featuring endpoints for managing specific resources.
+This is a Spring Boot application developed for an assessment project at eTalente.
+The project demonstrates a RESTful API built using modern Java practices, featuring endpoints for managing specific resources generically.

 ## Table of Contents